Title: | Using CF-Compliant Calendars with Climate Projection Data |

 can also work with other time periods

-and datum units, such as "hours per month", or "days per season".
+and calendar units, such as "hours per month", or "days per season".

 x |